rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% sub_chapter_header "Heroku Troubleshoot" "heroku-troubleshoot" %}}

 It can happen that the GraphQL schema is not available in GraphQL Playground for application in production.
-It's because the `introspection` flag for Apollo Server is disabled for production.
-In order to fix it, you can set it to true:
+It's because the `introspection` flag for Apollo Server is disabled.
+In order to fix it, you can set it to true.
+Another improvement to add may be the `playground` flag to enable GraphQL Playground for Heroku:

-{{< highlight javascript "hl_lines=2" >}}
+{{< highlight javascript "hl_lines=2 3" >}}
 const server = new ApolloServer({
   introspection: true,
+  playground: true,
   typeDefs: schema,
   resolvers,
   ...